-- 16. This clause requires that persons arrested pursuant to a warrant issued under clause 10 be given certain information, and permits magistrates to remand such persons. - 17.
+- 18. This clause requires that persons arrested pursuant to a warrant issued under clause 10 be given certain information, and permits magistrates to remand such persons. - 19.
 Sub-clause (1) provides that persons arrested under a warrant must, as soon as practicable:

-be given a written notice specifying the Tribunal offence in respect of which the arrest warrant was issued and describing the conduct that is alleged to constitute the offence; and be brought before a magistrate.
+be given a written notice specifying the Tribunal offence in respect of which the arrest warrant was issued and describing the conduct that is alleged to constitute the offence: and be brought before a magistrate.

-- 18. Sub-clause (2) provides that a person who has been arrested shall be remanded in custody or on bail for sufficient time to enable the Attorney-General to make a surrender determination, and, if appropriate, to enable a magistrate to remand a person in custody under clause 20 following the issue of a surrender warrant. - 19.
-Sub-clause (3) provides that a person shall not be granted bail unless there are exceptional circumstances.
-Such a provision is considered necessary because experience has shown that there is a very high risk of persons sought for surrender to another country abscording. - 20.
+- 20. Sub-clause (2) requires a magistrate to be satisfied, prior to remanding an arrested person, that the person is the person specified in the warrant issued pursuant to clause 10 and that the person is also the person specified in the Tribunal's arrest warrant.
+If so satisfied, the magistrate is required to remand the person in custody or on bail for sufficient time to enable the Attorney-General to make a surrender determination, and, if appropriate, to enable a magistrate to remand a person in custody under clause 20 following the issue of a surrender warrant. - 21.
+Sub-clause (3) provides that a person shall not be granted bail unless there are special circumstances.
+Such a provision is considered necessary because experience has shown that there is a very high risk of persons sought for surrender to another country absconding. - 22.
 Sub-clause (4) is related to sub-clause (3).
 It is designed to prevent 'bail-shopping' amongst magistrates.
-If a person is refused bail, he or she is not entitled to make applications to other magistrates for release on bail.
+If a person makes one application for bail on the merits and fails, the person is not entitled to make a further application unless there is evidence of a change of circumstances that might justify bail being granted.